Medical Research Council (United Kingdom): Executive chairs

-Institutes, centres and units
+Former institutes, centres and units

-The MRC has units, centres and institutes in the UK and one unit in each of The Gambia and Uganda.

-The following is a list of the MRC's current institutes, centres and units:
+The MRC previously had units, centres and institutes based in universities in the UK.
+In 2022, they announced they would not longer fund university hosted centres, units and institutes.
+Withdrawal of funding began in 2025.
+The following is a list of the MRC's institutes, centres and units up until June 2024 prior to the withdrawal of funding.